JdMasuta/arcane-engiTech/PROMPT_FOR_FABLE5.md

 5. Leftover debug `print()` statements inside `connect()` should be removed or converted to an opt-in `verbose`/logging flag.

-## What "complete" means for this project — build list, in priority order
+## What "complete" means for this project (as assumed by Claude Sonnet 5) — build list, in priority order

 1. **Fix the bugs above.**
 2. **Resistor component** — throttles energy flow rate rather than passing